 As a specialism I have in-depth knowledge of Autism (ASD), Asperger syndrome and PDA (pathological demand avoidance).
 These conditions can create very high levels of anxiety as you try to make sense of the world around you.
-This can be very debilitating.
+This can feel very debilitating.
 Together we can discuss and explore how your condition affects you and explore ways to enable you to reduce or manage the anxiety in your life.

 I am an experienced Integrative counsellor and Member of the BACP.
 I have a diploma in child counselling and Post Graduate Certificate (Dist) in Autism with Sheffield University.

 I am a qualified integrative counsellor and a registered member of the BACP .
 I provide support and counselling to children and youths.

 In addition to my accredited counselling degree with Greenwich University I have a diploma (distinction) in counselling children and adolescents and a Post Grad Certificate from Sheffield Hallam Uni in Autism.

 I have in-depth knowledge of autism and have worked for many years with children and young people with autism and ADHD.
 I have further enhanced my professional knowledge by completing an indepth course on working with and understanding autism as a spectrum with the Open University.
 I also have personal experience of autism and PDA.

 I also work with parents who have children with autism and we discuss practical strategies and barriers to implementing ideas and strategies to help and support family life.

 I have completed CPD in mindfulness, plus an accredited course in understanding and supporting children and adults who have PDA (Pathological Demand Avoidance), a condition that creates an extraordinary amount of pressure and profound anxiety.